Queen Elizabeth II: 10 Major Achievements

 Her tenacity displayed during patchy years in the 80s and 90s went on to solidify her claim as one of the greatest of British monarchs in history.
-Although she has never granted a single interview all throughout her over 65 years on the throne, Elizabeth II never lets her people down when it comes to communicating heartfelt emotions.
-These, and many others, are some of the reasons why the Queen is beloved my many.
+Although she never granted a single interview all throughout her over 70 years on the throne, Elizabeth II never let her people down when it came to communicating heartfelt emotions.
+These, and many others, are some of the reasons why the Queen was beloved my many.

 Credited with injecting vigor and vitality into the British monarchy

-Born in 1926, you could say that the Queen has seen it all: World War II (WWII), the Korean War, the Cold War, the Falkland Islands War, and early ones like the Brexit crisis.
+Born in 1926, you could say that the Queen saw it all: World War II (WWII), the Korean War, the Cold War, the Falkland Islands War, the Iraq War, and early ones like the Brexit crisis.
 In spite of all that, she showed nerves of steel in shepherding her country out of some pretty difficult situations.
 And even as Princess Elizabeth, she notably played a vital role in keeping the nation upbeat and strong during the Battle of Britain in WWII.

 - How Was Queen Elizabeth II Brought Up As a Child?